JPN11/JPN11/README.md

 ## I am a junior developer...

-- 💻 Experimenting with new languages
+- 💻 Experimenting with JavaScript and TypeScript
 - 📚 Always eager to learn new technologies and improve my skills.
 - 🌱 Currently exploring **AI**.
+- ⌨️ Learning React, Next.js, and how to host with Vercel
 - 🤝 Open to collaborating on interesting projects and ideas.
-- 👨‍💻 Learning some languages, and more fluent in others

 ## Skills: